Security FAQs

 Audit logs are kept for 30 days.

-The whole Exalate infrastructure is protected by the Palo Alto Cortex XDR solution, which provides next to malware and virus protection, an extensive set of cyber security capabilities including vulnerability and incident management.
+The entire Exalate infrastructure is protected by the Palo Alto Cortex XDR solution, which provides, next to malware and virus protection, an extensive set of cyber security capabilities, including vulnerability and incident management.

 How do you deal with vulnerabilities?

 Vulnerabilities are handled according to the ISO27001 standard.
-Customers are notified in case of Critical vulnerabilities.
+Customers are notified of critical vulnerabilities.

 How do I report a security vulnerability to the Exalate team?

-If you notice a vulnerability in one of our products, you can notify us so that we can fix it as quickly as possible.
-Any vulnerability, concern, or incident can be reported either on the support portal or by email to security@idalko.com.
+If you notice a vulnerability in one of our products, please notify us immediately so we can address the issue as quickly as possible.
+Any vulnerability, concern, or incident can be reported either on the support portal or by email to security@exalate.com.

 Do you notify customers in case security vulnerabilities have been detected?

-Yes, in case of critical security vulnerabilities, all Exalate users including evaluators will be notified within 48 hours of finding the vulnerability.
+Yes, in case of critical security vulnerabilities, all Exalate users, including evaluators, are notified within 48 hours after we detect the vulnerability.

 Does Exalate have Business Continuity and Data Recovery Processes?